 North Table Mountain Ecological Reserve

 About 75 miles north of Sacramento, Butte County’s North Table Mountain Ecological Reserve (located seven miles north of the city of Oroville) protects 3,315 acres of terrain created by ancient lava flows.
 Here, the volcanic soil creates the perfect growing conditions for a variety of wildflowers, including violets, poppies, lupines, and goldfields.
 As a result, the hillsides turn a stunning combination of purple and yellow in the spring months.
-Following the Beatson Hollow trail is one good way to take in the scenery, and while you’re at it, check out the reserve’s waterfalls, too!
+Following the Beatson Hollow trail is one good way to take in the scenery.
+While you’re at it, check out the reserve’s waterfalls, too!

 Mount Diablo State Park

 In the eastern San Francisco Bay Area, Mount Diablo State Park offers 37 established trails winding through 20,000 acres of park land.
 From the Mount Diablo summit, at 3,849 feet above sea level, visitors can see for miles — literally.
 On a clear day, visibility stretches as far as Lassen Peak, 181 miles away!
 Believe it or not, the views span across 35 counties.
 As if that isn’t a good enough reason to visit, the springtime variety of wildflowers is another!
-Here, more than 400 species of wildflowers begin blooming in February.
+Here, more than 400 species of California wildflowers begin blooming in February.

 Pinnacles National Park